Ant89ne/ant89ne.github.io/docs/_posts/2023-06-11-cremona-summer-school.md

 <div style="text-align: justify">

 From the 4th to the 11th of June, I had the opportunity to participate to an amazing summer school which took place in Cremona (Italy).
 The school was organized by Pr.
-P. Gamba from the university of Pavia (Italy) was entitled :
+P. Gamba from the university of Pavia (Italy) and was entitled :
 <br/><br/>
 <center><font size = 5>"Machine and Deep Learning for Earth Observation"</font></center>
 <br/>